St John's Church, Throapham: Structure

 St John's is constructed in ashlar limestone; the main roofs are of stainless steel, while the aisles have slate roofs.
 Its plan consists of a three-bay nave with a clerestory, north and south aisles and a south porch, a two-bay chancel, and a west tower.
 The tower is in Perpendicular style and has three stages.
 At its west end are diagonal buttresses, a blocked west door and a three-light window.
 There are string courses between the stages.
 In the top stage are two-light bell openings, and the top of the tower has an embattled parapet with gargoyles on the north side.
 The arcades between the nave and the aisles date from about 1200.

 Furniture and fittings

 The octagonal font is in Perpendicular style.
 It is carved with traceried panels and has a castellated top.
 Also on the font are carvings depicting faces from the three continents that were known at the time of its carving.
 Also in the church is a carved stone coffin lid dating from about 1300.
 This is in two pieces and is carved with foliage in high relief.
 It is described as being "remarkable", and as a "great treasure".

 Present day

 The management of the church is assisted by a local group of volunteers, the Friends of Throapham Church.
-The church is available for visiting and open weekends and guided tours are organised.
+The church is kept locked, but is opened for visitors upon advance request.